Asmara Maekel, Eritrea Travel Guide

 Very few ATMs exist.
 They generally do not accept non-local cards.

-No widespread seasonal closures for tourism occur.
-During the rainy season, some rural roads may become not as accessible, which could change travel to certain areas.
+No extensive seasonal closures for tourism occur.
+In the wet season, some rural roads may become not as accessible, which could change travel to certain areas.

 Plan your shopping and banking around the traditional siesta hours.
 Check a local calendar for religious and public holidays, as these might alter company operations.